bkw777/pdd.sh/README.md

 ## Non-Standard DIP Switch Settings
 Here is an example to use the FDC-mode 38400 baud DIP switch setting on a TPDD1 or Purple Computing drive.
-To use the drive in that configuration, we need to suppress a few default actions to keep from locking up the drive with incompatible commands during startup.
+The drive will power-up in FDC-mode by default instead of Operation-mode, but you won't notice a difference because pdd.sh switches the mode as necessary, so all commands work the same as normal.
 * Turn the drive power OFF
 * Set the DIP switches on the bottom of the drive to `1:OFF 2:OFF 3:ON 4:OFF` ([reference](https://archive.org/details/tandy-service-manual-26-3808-s-software-manual-for-portable-disk-drive/page/14/mode/1up))
 * Turn the drive power ON
-* Run: `$ FDC_MODE=true BAUD=38400 pdd`
+* Run: `$ BAUD=38400 pdd`

 Now use the drive as normal.
 It's not really any faster.
 Not the point ;)